iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151007/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Good concept but poorly executed.
+This app goes by voluntary indication by people if they are positive.
+If people are not aware of the app, are lazy, do not want to have extra apps installed, or dont care, then the app will not know who's infected or not.
+It would be better if they tied people's medical info & made it a required install to get a more accurate reading of an area.
+However privacy advocates wouldn't want that & cell companies wont enforce this install.<br> :date: __2021-03-13 01:46:15__

+> I tested positive and apparently I got it somewhere.
+I am trying to add to the app Im a positive and I cant.
+This is super inaccurate!!<br> :date: __2021-03-07 17:54:02__

 > If I could rate this no stars I would.
 Do not download stuff on to my phone without my permission.
 Disgusting.<br> :date: __2021-03-06 03:57:35__